spopkin/spopkin.github.io/index.md

 I am a recent NC State computer science graduate and aspiring software developer with intestests in a variety of software topics.

+I am currently looking for a job, so please feel free to contact me if you are looking for a software developer.

 ## My Background

 I recently graduated from NC State university's computer science program (cum laude).
 As a recent NC State computer science graduate, I have been exposed to a number of technologies including object-oriented programming, relational database management systems, and Linux.
 Out of all of the technologies that I have been exposed to, object-oriented development in Java on Linux is my strongest combination, though I also enjoy using Python, SQL, and C.